Dicaearchus: Writings

 Dicaearchus was highly esteemed by the ancients as a philosopher and as a man of most extensive and learned information upon a great variety of things.
 His work is known only from the many fragmentary quotations of later writers.
 His works were geographical, political, historical and philosophical; but it is difficult to draw up an accurate list of them, since some that are quoted as distinct works may have been only sections of greater ones, and many titles are only attested once.
 The fragments extant, moreover, do not always enable us to form a clear notion of the works to which they once belonged.
-The geographical works of Dicaearchus were, according to Strabo, criticised in many respects by Polybius, though Strabo himself was more forgiving of Dicaearchus' ignorance of western and northern Europe, since – unlike Polybius – Dicaearchus had never visited these places.
+The geographical works of Dicaearchus were, according to Strabo, criticised in many respects by Polybius, though Strabo himself was more forgiving of Dicaearchus's ignorance of western and northern Europe, since – unlike Polybius – Dicaearchus had never visited these places.

 Dicaearchus wrote on cultural history, music and literature: